 - Bring holistic nutrition knowledge, principles, and philosophy to other professions.

-Workplace wellness is for businesses large and small.
+Workplace wellness is for all businesses large and small.
 Creating a healthy workplace culture that supports employee wellbeing is good for the health of the business and improves the bottom line.
 Some of the benefits include:

 - Improve productivity